NHOrus/srwq-compilation/episode-10.md

 "...You're way too young to talk like that.
 Stop bullshiting to me about quests and destiny until your beard is down to your crotch."

 "As you wish."
-Brooklyn draws his sword and begins practising forms, while the Soulgain grows its skin back.
+Brooklyn draws his sword and begins practicing forms, while the Soulgain grows its skin back.

 ---